flamedeck-org/flamedeck/docs/chat-architecture.md

 - **Debugging:**
   - `agentNode` (on `flamechart-server`) has the capability to save the exact messages being sent to the LLM to local JSON files for debugging purposes.

+## System Prompt Sourcing

+- The system prompt provided to the LLM is dynamically fetched from Langfuse using `langfuse.getPrompt("analysis-system-prompt")`.
+- This is handled by a dedicated module: `apps/flamechart-server/src/system-prompt-loader.ts`.
+- Fetching the system prompt from Langfuse is a critical step.
+If it fails (e.g., due to configuration issues, network problems, or the prompt not existing in Langfuse), the AI analysis process for that turn will halt, and an error will be reported to the client.
+There is no hardcoded fallback for the system prompt.

 ## Database Schema for Chat & Limits

 - **`chat_messages` Table:**